DavidAce/h5pp/README.md

 # h5pp
 `h5pp` is a C++17 wrapper for HDF5 with focus on simplicity.

-In just a few lines of code, `h5pp` lets users read and write to disk in binary format.
-It supports complex data types in possibly multidimensional containers that are common in scientific computing.
+In just a few lines of code, `h5pp` lets users read and write to [HDF5](https://www.hdfgroup.org/) files, a portable binary format.
+`h5pp` supports common data types and common containers, such as std::vector.
-In particular, `h5pp` makes it easy to store [**Eigen**](http://eigen.tuxfamily.org) matrices and tensors.
+In particular, `h5pp` makes it easy to read and write [**Eigen**](http://eigen.tuxfamily.org) matrices and tensors.

 [Latest release](https://github.com/DavidAce/h5pp/releases)